Mark Bohler

 I attended Virginia Tech for both my undergraduate and graduate degrees.
-As an undergraduate student, I received degrees in Cognitive and Behavioral Neuroscience, and Psychology.
-As a graduate student, I primarily studied how high ambient temperature affected specific regions of the hypothalamus involved in appetite regulation in chickens, and how endogenous factors associated with appetite influenced food intake in Japanese Quail.
-Also as a graduate student, I taught multiple sections of Animal Anatomy and Physiology.
+I received two B.S. degrees; one in Cognitive and Behavioral Neuroscience and one in Psychology.
+As a graduate student, I primarily studied how high ambient temperature affected specific nuclei in the hypothalamus which are involved in appetite regulation in chickens.
+I also explored the effect of endogenous factors associated with appetite on feeding behaviors in Japanese Quail.

 Scholarly & Research Activity